Why Preoperative 3D Planning Tools Will Replace Conventional Imaging Tools

-Orthopaedica Belgica hosted orthopedic experts and 600+ participants at their yearly event in Brussels not so long ago.
+Orthopaedica Belgica hosted orthopaedic experts and 600+ participants at their yearly event in Brussels not so long ago.
 It featured an entire morning session on pre-operative templating in total shoulder arthroplasty.
-Here are highlights from presentations that were focused on 3D planning and patient-specific implants.
+Here are highlights from presentations that were focused on 3D planning and personalized implant

 Most shoulder surgeons use a cannulated glenoid preparation technique for their surgeries.
 The successful correction of the deformity rests on the correct positioning of the central pin, which in turn, dictates the technique used for the surgery.